Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Interesting Architecture Bucharest, Romania

 End the first day of your trip to Romania back in the Bucharest Old Town, where there are heaps of restaurants and bars to entertain.
-We recommend having dinner at the historic Caru cu Bere, where the lively atmosphere is highlighted by traditional music and the hearty meals are massive.
-After dinner, enjoy the nightlife at a few of the best Old Town Bucharest bars or keep it low key and sample some of Romania’s best wine at Abel’s Wine Bar.
+We recommend having dinner at the historic Caru cu Bere, which we think is one of the Best Restaurants in Bucharest.
+The lively atmosphere is highlighted by traditional music and the hearty meals are massive.

 Public Transit for Day 1